 Memes may come and go, but the act of memeing will never die as long as the Internet exists and we can share photos of the Distracted Boyfriend and the Blinking White Guy with all of our extremely online friends.
 The problem, though, is that with the memes coming in rapid fire, so many of them suck, or everybody ends up latching onto the same joke.
 So instead of bloating this year-long list with bad, unfunny memes your friends will hate you for sharing, we're only including the dankest.
 Here, now, are the best of what 2019 has to offer so far.
 Things have already gotten extremely weird.

 Check back throughout the year for updates and ranking reshuffles.
-If you want to revisit some old favorites, here's our list of the best memes from 2018.
+If you want to revisit some old favorites, here's the best memes from 2018 and the best memes of all time.

 If you haven't heard of The Egg by now, you have a blissfully unbothered relationship with social media.
 At the beginning of this year, one humble Instagram account set out to do the unimaginable: become more popular than the social network's reigning queen, Kylie Jenner.
 Against all odds, The Egg handily beat its competition, collecting more than 10 million followers and nearly 53 million faves at time of publication.
 Naturally, it was memed.